cables-gl/cables_docs/md/faq/teaching/teaching.md

-# teaching cables
+# Teaching cables

-## cables at schools and universities
+## Cables at schools and universities

-cables is used at more and more universities completly for free. if you want to teach cables at yours and have any questions don't hesitate to contact us
+Cables is used at more and more universities completly for free. if you want to teach cables at yours and have any questions don't hesitate to contact us

-## cables was used at those schools:
+## Cables was used at those schools:

 - Akademie für Theater und Digitalität, Dortmund, Germany
 - Ecole Supérieure d'Ingénieurs Léonard de Vinci, France